anywhichway/hcx/README.md

 Typically,

 1) The directive should handle all processing and not return a value.
-If the directive returns `true`, then HCX will assume that child elements still need to be processed.
+If the directive returns an object, then HCX will assume that child elements still need to be processed.
+If the directive returns an object with the properties `before` or `after`, the functions stored on those properties will be called with the currently processing node as both the first argument and the `this` context.

 2) The directive only needs to call `await await hcx.render(child,model,undefined,false,Object.assign(extras,extra))`.